 In general where granted the rates for a Spanish mortgage for expats will stay the same no matter where you reside, access to borrowing and loan to values along with the term of the loan can however be affected.

-Expert advice on how your country of residency may affect a mortgage for overseas property is advisable to take before any property commitment is made.
+Guidance as to how your country of residency may affect a mortgage for overseas property is advisable to take, before any property commitment is made.

 To assist in understanding average repayment costs you can use the IMS mortgages in Spain for non resident calculator.